 For who has known the mind of God

 This is an interesting question to ponder.
-Religion has the major feature in some historical conflicts and in the recent wave of modern terrorism.
-Today we see conflict in the Middle East, the subjugation of women, an anti-gay crusade and other issues connected with religion.
-Gods have been used to justify almost any cruelty from animal sacrifice to burning heretics and stoning adulterers.
-Yet, we forget that religion is not God but our attempt to find a way that leads to God.
-For us Christians, Jesus is the one who reveals the mystery of God.
-In him we see love triumphing over hate, courageous resistance to evil and religiously inspired social action that made a difference in people’s lives.
+Religion has been a major feature in many historical conflicts.
+God has been used to justify almost any cruelty, from religious wars, to burning heretics and stoning adulterers, to crucifying Jesus.
+Yet, we forget that religion is not God but our human way of trying to unite with the Holy Mystery that pulls us toward itself.
+For us Christians, Jesus is the one who fully reveals the mystery of God.
+In him we see love triumphing over hate; of costly and courageous resistance to evil, and of religiously inspired social action.
 He reflects inclusive love, forgiveness and compassion.
-The same is true of those people who other faiths revere as their founders.
-It is true of people we recognize as truly whole and holy.
+The same is true of those who people of other faiths revere as their founders.
+The same is true of people we recognize as truly whole and holy.
 “Who has known the mind of God?”
-It is certainly not those who have created God in their own violent and judgmental image.
+Certainly not those who have created a God in their own image.

-May I seek to know God in honesty and contemplation.
+May I seek to know God in truth and contemplation.

 The Lord is gracious and righteous; our God is full of compassion.